theperljams/easyspeak-official/README.md

 **Prequisites:**
 1. Create a .env file in the root directory.
-3. Put credentials in both.
+3. Put provided credentials file

 **To Start**